 Learn to say no

-A valuable lesson that I only learnt quite late in life is to simply say ‘no’ to things that don’t really add value to your life or to things that aren’t very high on your priority list.
-If you’re known as some who likes to help (which is a good thing), you’re often taken advantage of.
+A valuable lesson that I only learnt quite late in life is to simply say ‘no’ to things that don’t really add value to life or to things that aren’t very high on your priority list.
+If you’re known as someone who likes to help (which is a good thing), you’re often taken advantage of.

 Set time-box limits to errands